gcicceri/Organoids-Classification-/README.md

 After preparing the data, select the DL models to the training step.
 This repository includes 6 DL model python scripts (.ipynb).
 Refer to the **documentation/DL Models** folder to train the selected DL model.

 ## Step 3 - Evaluation
-After training, evaluate the DL model with the test dataset.
+After training, evaluate your trained DL model with the test dataset.
 This will help to understand the effectiveness of the DL model in classifying organoids.